bytescale/bytescale-legal-docs/service-level-agreement.md

 "Uptime" is the percentage of minutes in a Subscription Month that are not Downtime.

-"Downtime" is a full minute of time where the Upload Dashboard, Upload API, or Upload CDN (the "Services") were unavailable for a reason that is not listed in the Exclusions.
+"Downtime" is a full minute of time where the Bytescale Dashboard, Bytescale API, or Bytescale CDN (the "Services") were unavailable for a reason that is not listed in the Exclusions.

-"Subscription Month" is a month aligned with the customer's billing cycle with Upload.
+"Subscription Month" is a month aligned with the customer's billing cycle with Bytescale.

-"Scheduled Maintenance" means Upload's scheduled routine maintenance of the Services for which Upload notifies you at least seventy two (72) hours in advance.
+"Scheduled Maintenance" means Bytescale's scheduled routine maintenance of the Services for which Bytescale notifies you at least seventy two (72) hours in advance.
 Scheduled Maintenance will not exceed eight (8) hours per month.

 "Account Credit" is defined as a non-transferable discount applied to the next billing cycle.